Institute of FAME, Inc.

 American Banker (BankThink)

-Op-ed translating the Washington/Rehman/Lee 2022 JRFM findings into a 950-word piece for the American Banker BankThink audience.
-Hook: 'Sandboxes don't grow startups.
-They survive ones that should.'
+Op-ed translating the Washington/Rehman/Lee 2022 JRFM findings into a ~950-word piece for the American Banker BankThink audience.
+The UK data show sandbox participation associated with worse digital-bank performance — most severe for the large, established firms that most often lobby for these programs.
 Pitched at CFPB and OCC policy staff considering federal sandbox-style frameworks.

 Forthcoming outputs